timkmit/Game-store/README.md

-The pet project is an online store
+The pet project is an online store.
 Technologies are used: React, react-bootstrap, react-router-dom, redux.